-The purpose of a R-PUD zone is to encourage imaginative and efficient utilization of land. to develop a sense of community, and to ensure compatibility with the surrounding neighborhoods and environment.
-Applicants apply for the zoning designation to be applied, allowing them to receive the density outlined herein in exchange for public amenities.
+A Residential Planned Unit Development (R-PUD) is an overlay rezone.
+The purpose of a R-PUD in an overlay zone is to encourage imaginative and efficient utilization of land, to X develop a sense of community, and to ensure compatibility with the surrounding neighborhoods and environment.
+These areas keep their base zoning, with that zoning's standards, conditions, and restrictions.
+Applicants apply for the zoning designation everlay to be applied, allowing them to receive the density outlined herein in exchange for public amenities, all while retaining the original zoning of the property.
 This is accomplished by providing greater flexibility in the location of buildings on the land, the creation and consolidation of open spaces, and the clustering of dwelling units.
 These provisions are intended to create more attractive and more desirable environments within River Heights City.
-R-PUD incorporates a development theme which includes the elements of usable open spaces, diversity of lot design, amenities, a well-planned circulation system, and attractive entrances as part of the design.
+R-PUD incorporates a definite development theme which includes the elements of usable open spaces, diversity of lot design, amenities, a well-planned circulation system, and attractive entrances as part of the design.
 The combination of all these elements is necessary for the development of a R-PUD.
-Because of the substantial public advantages of a planned unit development, it is the intent of this zone to allow development hereunder where tracts suitable in size, location and character for the uses and structures proposed are planned and developed as units for a unified and coordinated manner.
+Because of the substantial public advantages of a planned unit development, it is the intent of this overlay zone to allow X development hereunder where tracts suitable in size, location and character for the uses and structures proposed are planned and developed as units for a unified and coordinated manner.
 In such circumstances, where municipal planning and private development may effectively proceed together, it is necessary and appropriate that there be requirements and regulations other than on a lot by lot or subdivision basis to provide flexibility and innovation in site planning and land use relationships while also ensuring substantial compliance with the intent, objectives and purposes of this title and the city's general plan.